XelerT/hashtable/utils/RAW_README.md

 # Prealigned and prealloced words

-Now we will briefly repeat previous part of work but we will aligne words using **aligned_alloc()**, preparing them for avx optimisation before testing search.
+Now we will briefly repeat previous part of work but we will align words using **aligned_alloc()**, preparing them for avx optimisation before testing search.

 ## Gereral performance